Vanguard-oss/jira-workflowcouncil-addon/README.md

 * Once the JAR file is created, install the add-on in your Jira Software instance.
 * Create a user with the username "jira-workflow-council-user" to be the author of the workflow changes.
-* Enable logging, if desired, for the following packages (either temporarily via the admin screen, or permanently by editing Jira Software's server logging configuration).
+* Enable logging to <jira home>/log/atlassian-jira.log, if desired, for the following packages (either temporarily via the admin screen, or permanently by editing Jira Software's server logging configuration).
   * com.vanguard.jira.workflowcouncil.app
   * com.vanguard.jira.workflowcouncil.domain